mozilla/www.ccadb.org/policy.md

 Some Root Store Operators participating in the CCADB maintain policy requirements such that hierarchies included in the corresponding root store(s) are dedicated to a specific PKI use case, for example only supporting TLS server authentication.

-In support of ubiquity use-cases, CA Owners sometimes issue cross-certificates from non-dedicated hierarchy Root CAs (i.e., “multi-purpose hierarchies”) to dedicated-use hierarchy Root CAs.
+In support of ubiquity use cases, CA Owners sometimes issue cross-certificates from non-dedicated hierarchy Root CAs (i.e., “multi-purpose hierarchies”) to dedicated-use hierarchy Root CAs.

 Beginning June 15, 2025, when new cross-certificates are issued across PKI hierarchies and the Subject CA’s public key (a) exists in or (b) might exist in a publicly-trusted self-signed Root CA certificate whose hierarchy should be considered dedicated to a specific PKI use case, the following EKU values MUST exist: